Azure/azure-sdk-for-python/sdk/communication/azure-communication-identity/README.md

 # Azure Communication Identity Package client library for Python

 Azure Communication Identity client package is intended to be used to setup the basics for opening a way to use Azure Communication Service offerings.
-This package helps to create identities user tokens to be used by other client packages such as chat, calling, sms.
+This package helps to create identity user tokens to be used by other client packages such as chat, calling, sms.

 [Source code](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/communication/azure-communication-identity) | [Package (Pypi)](https://pypi.org/project/azure-communication-identity/) | [API reference documentation](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/communication/azure-communication-identity) | [Product documentation](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-python)